eeriemyxi/dotfiles/docs/neovim.md

+# Introduction
-Neovim is one of those apps I actively add new features to then forget them due to lack of muscle memory.
-But when I do want to use them, I forget what the keymap is.
+Neovim is one of those apps I actively add new features to then strugle to remember them due to my lack of muscle memory for it.
+But when I do want to use them I forget what the keymap is.
 I'd then have to go through my config files to find out the shortcut, which is inconvenient.

-I am going to document everything I should be needing here so that I can read them when I feel like I forgot something that could be useful.
+Here I am going to document everything I should be needing here so that I can read them when I get the intuition that I forgot something useful.

 # General
 - `U` uppercase or lowercase selection (toggles b/w the two).